Vogue (magazine): Vogue Brasil

 The Brazilian edition of Vogue was launched in 1975.

 Vogue Argentina

-The magazine was launched in 1980, by Carta Editorial who also launched Vogue Brasil and Vogue México.
+The magazine was launched in May 1980, published by Carta Editorial who also launched Vogue Brasil and Vogue México.

 Vogue España

 Vogue España was then launched in 1981 and edited from Paris, however it quickly ceased publication.

 In 1988, the magazine was relaunched with Cindy Crawford on the cover and has been in continuous operation since.
 On January 11, 2017, it was announced that Eugenia de la Torriente will become the new editor-in-chief.
 In December 2020, it was announced that de la Torriente will step down from the magazine after three years.
 In September 2021, Inés Lorenzo was announced as the magazine's Head of Editorial Content.

 Vogue Korea

 Vogue Korea launched in 1996.
 It is published by Doosan Magazine, a Doosan Group company.

 Vogue Japan

 The magazine, launched as Vogue Nippon in 1999.
 In 2011 the magazine was rebranded from Vogue Nippon to Vogue Japan.
 In May 2021, it was announced that Mitsuko Watanabe would exit Vogue Japan at the end of the year, after thirteen years as the editor-in-chief.
 In January 2022, Tiffany Godoy was announced as the magazine's Head of Editorial Content.